 Top of the page

 The mitral valve opens and closes to keep blood flowing in the proper direction through your heart.
-When the mitral valve does not close properly (mitral valve regurgitation) or is very tight and narrow (mitral valve stenosis), blood does not flow through the heart the right way.
+When the mitral valve does not close properly, it's called mitral valve regurgitation.
+If the valve is very tight and narrow, it's called mitral valve stenosis.
+In both of these cases, blood does not flow through the heart the right way.

-You will be asleep during the surgery.
-The doctor will make a cut (incision) in the skin over your breastbone (sternum).
+During valve surgery, you are given general anesthesia.
+The doctor will make a cut in the skin over your breastbone (sternum).
+This cut is called an incision.
 Then the doctor will cut through your sternum to reach your heart.

-The doctor will connect you to a heart-lung bypass machine, which is used to add oxygen to your blood and move the blood through your body.
-This machine will allow the doctor to stop your heartbeat while he or she works on your heart.
+The doctor will connect you to a heart-lung bypass machine.
+It adds oxygen to your blood and moves the blood through your body.
+This machine will allow the doctor to stop your heartbeat while working on your heart.

-After the doctor has repaired or replaced your mitral valve, he or she will restart your heartbeat.
-Then the doctor will use wire to put your sternum back together, and stitches or staples to close the incision.
+After replacing your mitral valve, the doctor will restart your heartbeat.
+Then the doctor may use wire to put your sternum back together.
+Your incision will be closed with stitches or staples.
 The wire will stay in your chest.
-The incision will leave a scar that may become less noticeable with time.
+The incision will leave a scar that will fade with time.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.